illinois-or-research-analytics/cm_pipeline/doc/docs/examples.md

 ## CC (Connected Components)
-Only obtain connected components
+Some clustering methods produce disconnected clusters.
+CC will take such a clustering and returns the connected components of these clusters.
+The user has the option of adding in the filtering steps if desired.

   - command:
 ```
 python3 -m hm01.cm -i <input network edgelist path> -e <input existing clustering path> -o <output filepath> -c nop --threshold 0.1 --nprocs <number of processors>
 ```

-## CM with User-Supplied Clusterer
+## Clustering methods that can be used with CM
-Leiden-CPM, Leiden-Mod, and IKC clusterers work with CM out of the box.
-Additionally, MCL, Infomap, and SBM clusterers are pre-made for the user provided as examples of how one would use CM with a custom clusterer.
+CM currently enables the use of Leiden optimizing the constant Potts Model, Leiden optimizing under modularity, Iterative K-Core, Markov CLustering, Infomap, and Stochastic Block Models.
+Example for Stochastic Block Model shown below.

   - command:
 ```